freedomofpress/securedrop-protocol/docs/protocol.md

 ## Changelog

 Beginning with v1, the protocol may adopt [semantic versioning].
-For now, versions like `0.x` reflect coarse-grained phases of the protocol's development, with finer-grained changes reflected in individual Git commits.
+For now, versions like `0.x` reflect coarse-grained [milestones] of the protocol's development, with finer-grained changes reflected in individual Git commits.
 All changes SHOULD be considered breaking.

 ### [0.1]